Category Archives: Tenancy Agreement

 What exactly is a Joint Tenancy?

-Joint Tenancy agreement is a legal agreement between the landlord and all his tenants.
-According to this agreement, all the tenants are equally responsible for adhering to all of the terms and conditions mentioned in the Tenancy Agreement.
+A Joint Tenancy agreement is a legal agreement between the landlord and all his tenants.
+According to this agreement, all the tenants are equally responsible for adhering to all the terms and conditions mentioned in the Tenancy Agreement.

 What is ‘Tenants in common’?

-Important Requirements for obtaining Joint Tenancy
+Essential Requirements for Obtaining Joint Tenancy

 • A single legal document is used to hold the tenancy of all the tenants.